Hint of Absolver.

 Combat is reminiscent of Jedi academy with well-timed attacks and parries the difference between life and death, fans of Jedi Outcast and Jedi Academy will have no trouble adapting to the combat here.

 Smidgen of Tofu.

-The multiplayer in Ashen is a kinda silent coexistence, you will run into silent players occasionally who may help you in your journey for a short while before carrying on with their own adventure all the while never engaging in any form communication apart from the limited follow me that the game allows, while this seems in itself anti social, it is bizarrely social on a primitive level and feels right in the dark setting of the world.
+The multiplayer in Ashen is a kinda silent coexistence, you will run into quiet players occasionally who may help you in your journey for a short while before carrying on with their own adventure all the while never engaging in any form communication apart from the limited follow me that the game allows, while this seems in itself anti-social, it is bizarrely social on a primitive level and feels right in the dark setting of the world.

-Combining all these elements has created something truly glorious to behold, with a simple yet captivating story, a minimalist yet inviting world and simple to pick up, difficult to master combat controls, players of all skill levels will find something to enjoy in Ashen.
+Combining all these elements has created something genuinely glorious to behold, with a simple yet captivating story, a minimalist yet inviting world and simple to pick up, challenging to master combat controls, players of all skill levels will find something to enjoy in Ashen.

 And tasty to eat!

-I personally enjoyed the game very much, but I know for some the art style will not only be jarring but a deal breaker, its rather simplistic which i found a refreshing change, the lack of detail in the character and world models make way for a great focus on game mechanics, which to me is very reminiscent of the late 90’s titles, when graphically most genres had stagnated into a rut, waiting for consumer hardware to evolve, during which games focused more on the mechanical aspects of gameplay, rather than pointlessly pushing the graphical boundaries beyond what hardware could support.
+I enjoyed the game very much, but I know for some the art style will not only be jarring but a deal-breaker, its rather simplistic which I found a refreshing change, the lack of detail in the character and world models make way for a significant focus on game mechanics, which to me is very reminiscent of the late 90’s titles, when graphically most genres had stagnated into a rut, waiting for consumer hardware to evolve, during which games focused more on the mechanical aspects of gameplay, rather than pointlessly pushing the graphical boundaries beyond what device could support.

 Available Now on Xbox One and PC (Epic Game Store & Microsoft Store)